All Episodes

 NATO beating the crap out of him.

-Mike Pompeo's sitting right next to him.
+Mike Pompeo is sitting right next to him.

-So we're protecting Germany, we're protecting France, we're protecting all of these countries, and then numerous of the countries go out and make a pipeline deal with Russia where they're paying billions of dollars into the coffers of Russia.
+And then numerous of the countries go out and make a pipeline deal with Russia where they're paying billions of dollars into the coffers of Russia.

-So we're supposed to protect you against Russia, but they're paying billions of dollars to Russia, and I think that's very inappropriate.
+So we're supposed to protect you against Russia, but they're paying billions of dollars to Russia.

-And the former chancellor of Germany is the head of the pipeline company that's supplying the gas.
+And the former Chancellor of Germany is the head of the pipeline company that's supplying the gas.

-Uh ultimately Germany will have almost 70% of their country controlled by Russia with natural gas.
+Ultimately, Germany will have almost 70% of their country controlled by Russia with natural gas.

 So you tell me, is that appropriate?

-And you tell me if that's appropriate, because I think it's not.
+And you tell me if that's appropriate because I think it's not.

-And I think it's a very bad thing for NATO, and I don't think it should have happened.
+And I think it's a very bad thing for NATO.

 And I think we have to talk to Germany about it.

-On top of that, Germany is just paying a little bit over one percent.
+On top of that, Germany is just paying a little bit over 1%, whereas the United States, in actual numbers, is paying 4.2% of a much larger GDP.

 So I think that's inappropriate also.